ACHYUTH-S-11/GenC-Repo1/README.md

 ## 1. Component Diagram

-This diagram illustrates the high-level relationships and interactions between the main components of the application, showing the layered architecture and external integrations.
+This diagram illustrates the high-level relationships and interactions between the main components of the application.

 ```mermaid
 graph TD